 Floss — See dental floss.

-Fluoride - AA mineral that strengthens enamel and reduces dental decay is fluoride.
-Contained in a high percentage of community tap water, fluoride is in most toothpastes, some mouthwashes, and a number of professionally applied products.
+Fluoride — A mineral that strengthens enamel and reduces dental decay.
+Contained in a high percentage of community tap water, fluoride is in most toothpastes, some mouthwashes and a number of professionally applied products.

 Fluoride Varnish — A liquid containing fluoride that is painted onto the teeth and hardens is a fluoride varnish, which is used to prevent or reduce the risk for caries.